 Reports: Option to see analytics and reports to understand whether the app is growing, what are the performance metrics, things to improve for further growth, etc.

-Register/login: Signing up new parking providers.
+Register/login: Signing up for new parking providers.

 Add ID Proof: Uploading relevant documents for credibility.